 Altering The Makeup of Your Risk Pool

 As baby boomers and their spouses retire, the makeup of your collective risk pool will also start to change.
 On the one hand, you may be losing older workers, but there are instances where you may gain older workers, as well.
-For example, if an employee is enrolled in their spouse’s employer-sponsored plan, but the spouse retires, the employee may jump on your plan.
+For example, if an employee is enrolled in their spouse’s employer-sponsored plan, but the spouse retires, one or both may switch over to the other spouse's plan.

 As these demographic shifts take place, your rates and medical claims have the possibility of changing.
 The older your workforce, the higher your rates will probably climb, while conversely, the younger your workforce, the better your rates will become.
 Filling recently vacated positions with candidates from a different demographic will invariably impact rates one way or another as well.

 Out with the Boomers, in with More Millennials, and then Gen Z